semanticClimate/IPCC-Queries/src/statements.md

 ## Drivers

-Climate change is caused by both natural and human drivers.
+Climate change is caused by both natural and human <topic>drivers</topic>.
 The report ascribes effects to drivers.
 The Wikibase has the following drivers:

 <sparql>drivers</sparql>